-The Department of Curriculum and Teaching at the KU School of Education offers online master's degree, graduate certificate and licensure endorsement programs that can prepare education professionals to become better teachers, develop stronger curricula, support diverse students and confront critical issues facing today's classrooms.
+The Department of Curriculum and Teaching at the KU School of Education and Human Sciences offers online master's degree, graduate certificate and licensure endorsement programs that can prepare education professionals to become better teachers, develop stronger curricula, support diverse students and confront critical issues facing today's classrooms.
 Our graduate program in curriculum and instruction is ranked #15 in the nation by U.S. News & World Report.1 Our faculty members are widely respected for their academic research—so you'll learn tools and techniques that work, from experts who have theoretical and practical authority in their field.
 And our diverse faculty and student body share perspectives across racial, cultural, linguistic and socioeconomic backgrounds, preparing you to teach in an increasingly complex world yourself.
 You'll graduate from the Department of Curriculum and Teaching with the skills and expertise to serve as an educational leader in your classroom, your school, your district, and even on the state or national level.

 Every day you teach, you inspire your students and instill in them the skills to grow into successful, independent adults.
 Studying at the graduate level can help you further cultivate your own leadership ability and deepen your understanding of your field—and it can open up opportunities to advance your career as well.
 Teachers with a master's degree often receive higher pay than those without, sometimes as much as $7,000 more per year, on average.2

 Curriculum and Instruction

 Teaching English to Speakers of Other Languages (TESOL)

 Establish strong foundations in reading and writing for PK-12 students.
 Learn the strategies you need to develop literacy and meet the needs of students in PK-12 classrooms.